 Different percentages of § cocoa butter are removed or added to the chocolate liquor.
 Cocoa butter carries the flavor of the chocolate and produces a cooling effect on your tongue that you might notice when eating dark chocolate.
 Also, depending on the chocolate flavor desired, some or all of the following § ingredients are added: sugar, lecithin, milk or cream powder or milk crumb (used to produce a caramel-like taste in milk chocolate), and spices such as vanilla.
 The formula the chocolate manufacturer develops for combining specific ingredients with the chocolate liquor is what gives the chocolate its unique taste.

-This process develops the flavor of the chocolate liquor, releasing some of the inherent bitterness and gives the resulting chocolate its smooth, melt-in-your-mouth quality.
-The conch machine has rollers or paddles that continuously knead the chocolate liquor and its ingredients over a § period of hours or days depending on the flavor and texture desired by the manufacturer.
+This process develops the flavor of the chocolate, releasing some of the inherent bitterness and gives the resulting chocolate its smooth, melt-in-your-mouth quality.
+The conch machine has rollers or paddles that continuously knead the chocolate over a § period of hours or days depending on the flavor and texture desired by the manufacturer.

 Tempering and Forming Chocolate

 For the last two steps in the chocolate process, the conched chocolate mass is tempered and molded into bulk bars (or wafers) or it may go into another production cycle to produce specialized retail products, such as coated-candy centers and molded items.